VTT to ASS Converter

 Does this tool upload my file to a server?

 No. The entire conversion happens locally in your browser using JavaScript.
-Your file never leaves your device, which makes it completely private and available offline.
+Your file never leaves your device, which keeps the conversion private after the page has loaded.

 Which players support ASS subtitles?